SSP6904/ssp6904.github.io/content/posts/arch-linux-install.md

 $ passwd your_new_user
 ```

 Lets set up sudo.
 To do this, type this command.
+The picture will show you how to do this step.

 ```bash
 $ nano /etc/sudoers